kelvinsekx/mepager/README.md

 # UKUEJUBOLAKEL.VIN

-ukuejubola.vin is a small project to talk about my self sharing my background, education and other interesting things about Ukuejubola Kelvin.
+ukuejubola.vin is a small project to talk about me self sharing my background, education and other interesting things about Ukuejubola Kelvin.

 ## OPENSOURCE